wp-plugins/yabp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.2 =
+Fixed a bug with the rating translation.

 = 1.0.1 =
 The Dutch language has been added, and some minor improvements have been completed.